 We can all agree that fire alarms are essential for keeping you safe in the event of a disaster in your home.
 But sometimes, they work a little too well!
 It’s not unheard of for fire alarms to go off when there’s no danger present.
 Does this mean your fire alarm is defective?
 Maybe — but there are a couple of things you should check before making your diagnosis!

 Certain fire alarms are sensitive to heat and will go off if they sense a change in temperature (in fact, most fire alarms are a combination of heat- and smoke-activated).
 The issue comes when the wrong types of fire alarms are located in the wrong places.
-Think about this—during the summer, unventilated attics can reach up to 120 F or hotter, more than enough heat to set off a fire alarm.
-If fire alarms are going off in hotter areas of your home, consider replacing them with smoke-activated alarms.
+Think about this: During the summer, unventilated attics can reach up to 120 degrees or hotter, more than enough heat to set off a fire alarm.
+If fire alarms are going off in hotter areas of your home, try adjusting the temperature on your thermostat, shading it from the sun, or consider replacing them with smoke-activated alarms.

 Fire alarms sensitive to smoke aren’t immune from false alarms either!
 Smoke alarms use sensors to detect changes in air quality, temperature, or light.
 While they are usually reliable, they can be tripped by things like dust, steam, and even scurrying spiders!
-If your smoke alarm is located in a dusty area or is close to the kitchen or a bathroom, vacuum it out every once in a while or consider swapping it out for a thermal fire alarm.
+If your smoke alarm is located in a dusty area or is close to the kitchen or a bathroom, vacuum it out every once in a while this should clear out the compartment and get the fire alarm working normally again.
+If this doesn’t work consider swapping it out for a thermal fire alarm.